Last modified: 2020-04-28 | Approximate reading time 5 mins

 Metal will create a cool and sleek functionality, so think about exposed ductwork, aluminum countertops or steel stairwells.
 However, stay away from warm metals such as gold or brass, and choose cold metals with a matte finish.
 Stone is another beautiful way to break up any monotony and add some character and depth to those industrial spaces!

 As industrial style originated in warehouses and factories, it privileges big and open spaces.
-Take a little field trip and seek inspiration for your home by looking at buildings that are historic or within manufacturing districts, as well as restored and revitalized old buildings.
+Take a little field trip and seek inspiration for your home by looking at historic buildings or within manufacturing districts, as well as restored and revitalized old buildings.
 An open floor plan is one of the trademarks of this style.

 High ceilings are another factor but are obviously home-dependant.
 If you are working with an open concept, make sure to break up long or large expanses of space with well-thought-out furniture placement.
 Create unification to avoid a jarring effect.
 Also, consider pieces that are multi-purpose, and can be moved from room to room, such as a chic, rolling daybed.